krz8/petulant/manual.md

 - [The Basic Functional Interface](#basic)

-  A simple parser works through a command line, invoking functions provided by the caller.
+  A simple parser works through a command-line, invoking functions provided by the caller.
 The calls to that function indicate what was found by the parser (not entirely unlike a stream event parser).